 Visiting Barrington Court: what you need to know

-The garden and parkland at Barrington Court remains open for local exercise.
+The garden and takeaway kiosk at Barrington Court are open.
 The safety of our staff, volunteers and visitors from the nearby community remains our priority and we urge you to book your visits in advance and stay local.

-The garden, parkland, takeaway kiosk (limited offer) and toilets are open on Saturday and Sunday, 10am-3pm.
+The garden, parkland, takeaway kiosk (limited offer) and toilets are normally open daily from 10am to 5pm.